 - Discard all bits of silverskin.

-- Prepare your ribs as usual, in the happy knowledge that your rub or marinade will be absorbed and your ribs turn out tender and succulent.
+- Prepare your beef ribs as usual, in the happy knowledge that the meat will absorb your rub or marinade, and your BBQ ribs will turn out tender and succulent.

 The Silverskin Debate

 Some BBQ enthusiasts disagree with removing silverskin and argue that it's an unnecessary and annoying chore.

 Food writers like Andrew Zimmern and Michael Ruhlman are adamant that cooked membrane makes no difference.